calcom/cal.com/packages/app-store-cli/readme.md

 ## TODO

+- Put lowercase and - restriction only on App name
+  - Add space restriction as well for Appname.
+Maybe look for valid dirname or slug regex
+- Merge app-store:watch and app-store commands, introduce app-store --watch
 - Get strong confirmation for deletion of app.
 Get the name of the app from user that he wants to delete
 - App Description Missing
 - Select Box for App Type